 - 21. Measures designed to prevent emissions of mercury such as mass specific emissions limit values from combustion of fuels plants and mainly coal and other relevant activities under the Integration Pollution Prevention and Control (IPPC) Directive or the forthcoming Industrial Emissions Directive (IED), other existing legislation or a separate legislative instrument should be introduced and the Commission should take action as soon as possible. - 22.
 National mass emission limits as well as local air quality limits for mercury should be set under relevant existing or a separate legislative instrument. - 23.
 In addition to mercury emission control technologies, the use of low-mercury coal, coal cleaning, selection of coal for low-mercury emissions, or switching to a cleaner fuel should be implemented over time.
 Such issues should be considered when revising the respective BREFs and for research and development if necessary. - 24.
-In light of the major contribution of the industrial sector to mercury air emissions, it is necessary to set mass specific Emission Limit Values in line with BATAEL for mercury, as minimum action, from all relevant activities including the chlor-alkali sector, cement manufacturing, and secondary steel production. - 25.
+In light of the major contribution of the industrial sector to mercury air emissions, it is necessary to set mass specific Emission Limit Values in line with Best Available Techniques Associated Emission Level (BAT AEL) for mercury, as minimum action, from all relevant activities including the chlor-alkali sector, cement manufacturing, and secondary steel production. - 25.
 A sunset date should be set for the mercury use in the chlorine sector. - 26.
-Under the review of the BREF on chlor-alkali, the mercury-cell technique shall not be presented under the BAT chapter.
-For the remaining life of Mercury cell chlor-alkali plants (MCCAP) a maximum Best Achievable Emission Levels should be referred to in the BREF as 0,2- 0,5 g Hg/tonne of Cl2 production capacity, as a clear guideline for permit writers .
-Following this, there is a need for more enforcement and follow ups of the chlor alkali plants to ensure they implement the the BREF. - 27.
-All BREFs for relevant industries should include measures to prevent mercury emissions and BAT Associated Emission Levels for mercury. - 28.
+Under the review of the BREF on chlor-alkali, the mercury-cell technique shall not be presented under the BAT chapter (Chapter 5) but only conversion to the Membrane process should.
+For the remaining life of Mercury cell chlor-alkali plants (MCCAP) a maximum Best Achievable Emission Level should be referred to in the BREF as at the maximum 0,2- 0,5 g Hg/tonne of Cl2 production capacity, as a clear guideline for permit writers.
+Following this, there is a need for more enforcement and follow ups of the chlor alkali plants to ensure they implement the BREF.

+- 27. All BREFs for relevant industries should include measures to prevent mercury emissions and specific BAT AEL for mercury. - 28.
 The role of the BREFs in the IPPC/IED directive should further be strengthened.